Chronic Back Pain Treatment

 Inflammatory Conditions

-- Ankylosing spondylitis: This form of arthritis primarily affects the spine, causing inflammation and eventual fusion of the vertebrae.
+- Ankylosing Spondylitis: Ankylosing spondylitis is a form of arthritis primarily affects the spine, causing inflammation and eventual fusion of the vertebrae.

 - Sacroiliitis: Inflammation of the sacroiliac joint, which connects the spine to the pelvis, can result in chronic lower back pain.